eformat/ubiquitous-journey/help.md

       releaseName: {{ $app.name }}
 ```

-In Helm, there is an (optional) `appVersion` and a chart version - so they app and chart can be versioned separately.
+In Helm, there is an (optional) `appVersion` and a chart version - so the app and chart can be versioned separately if desired.
 ```yaml
 Chart:
   version: 0.0.1       # the chart specific version
   appVersion: latest   # the application version
 ```

+I'm currently playing with versioning.
+It seems most obvious to change the `appVersion` when we build a new image.

+The Chart version - could remain static, although we have have seen chart cache issues, currently am hacking this

+- [ ] // FIXME ${SEM_VER} generation is required for Chart::version, appVersion can be a string

-We will use the `appVersion` and link it to the main application version, preferably the image stream tag name:
+I'm using the `appVersion` and linking it to the main application image version, via an image stream tag name:
 ```yaml
   tags:
     - name: {{ .Chart.AppVersion }}